 This submission proposes resolutions for the following CIDs:

 R0: initial the draft

+R1: revise some of resolutions，add CID6 and CID98

 Interpretation of a Motion to Adopt

 A motion to approve this submission means that the editing instructions and any changed or added material are actioned in the TGbh D2.0 Draft.
 This introduction is not part of the adopted material.